nwolisaemmanuel2-zz/transport-tarantool-node/README.md

 This is the most common use case, but you can play with `socket` in any way, at your own risk.

 ## Inner variables

+For those who want to hack Transport — list of inner variables: